Information

 To map and unmap scanned assets

-On the Assets > Scanned Assets page, do the following:
+To manually map scanned assets the Assets > Scanned Assets page, perform the following steps:

 1. Select an asset and click Map.

 You can use the Operating System or Operating System Vendor filters to select the endpoints.
-The asset status changes to Mapped and the mapped endpoint appears under the asset host name.
+The asset status changes to 'Mapped', and the mapped endpoint appears under the asset's host name.

-To remove mapping, select one or more assets with the status as Mapped, and click Remove Mapping.
+To manually remove mapping, select one or more assets with the status Mapped and click Remove Mapping.
 You cannot remove mapping for assets for which a remediation operation is created and scheduled.

 To import tags for managed and scanned assets

-On the Assets > Managed Assets or the Assets > Scanned Assets page, do the following:
+On the Managed Assets or the Scanned Assets page, perform the following steps:

-If you want to download filtered data, perform an advanced search and then click Export to get the assets data in a CSV file.
+2. (Optional) To download filtered data, perform an advanced search and then click Export to obtain the asset data in a CSV file.

-2. If using the exported CSV file, in the Tags column, add tag keys and values to be associated with the assets, in a key:value format.
+3. If you use the exported CSV file, in the Tags column, add tag keys and values to be associated with the assets, in a key: value format.

 OR

-If using the CSV template, provide asset data such as the asset ID, scanned host name, IP address and then add tag keys and values, in a key:value format.
+If you use the CSV template, provide asset data such as the asset ID, scanned host name, IP address, and then add tag keys and values in a key: value format.

 For example, the CSV template is in the following format, in which you provide the asset data and tags: